artscorestudio/user-bundle/README.md

-# Artscore Studio Layout bundle
+# Artscore Studio User bundle

 User Bundle is a Symfony 3 bundle for create and manager users in Symfony3 application.
 This package is a part of Artscore Studio Framework.